 If we rewind 3400 years ago to Exodus 19, God tells Moses that if the Israelites will agree to a covenant with Him, they will be a holy nation, a kingdom of priests, His special possession to be His representatives to the nations.
 What we see as we read through the Old Testament is that from generation to generation, after that the Israelites began defaming God through idolatry, they began neglecting the poor, oppressed and the weakest in the society through injustice and lack of mercy.

-Interestingly enough, Peter uses the same language 1400 years after Moses to the present and future Church when he says that the Church is a holy nation, a royal priesthood, God’s special possession (1 Peter 2).
-Which ought to make one wonder if the Church is a holy nation, a royal priesthood and God’s special possession, ought we be examining what exactly the Israelites did to lose their special distinction so we don’t do the same?
-Again the Israelites forsook their first love (God) for idolatry and began neglecting justice and mercy to the powerless, poor and oppressed.
+Interestingly enough, Peter uses the same language 1400 years after Moses to the present and future Church when he says that the Church is a holy nation, a royal priesthood, God’s special possession.
+Which makes one wonder, if the Church is a holy nation, a royal priesthood and God’s special possession, shouldn’t we be examining what exactly the Israelites did to lose their special distinction so we don’t do the same?

 The norm, for followers of Jesus, should be to always question how we are individually and collectively following the way of Jesus.
 Unless we are always asking questions about what it looks like to embody the Kingdom of Heaven (which always looks like Jesus), we may start looking and acting a lot like the religious establishment of Jesus’ day which we should absolutely guard against.

 Dear Lord, I pray the Church grows more and more like You every day.
 Give your people a heart for the poor, the outcast and the needy.
 Help us lay aside our selfish desires so we can look more like You.